fermyon/developer/content/cloud/noops-sql-db.md

 }
 ```

-### Manage SQLite Database Lifecycle
+### Manage NoOps SQL Database Lifecycle

-A SQLite Store is created when you deploy a Spin application that references a "default" SQLite database in it's component manifest.
+A NoOps SQL Database is created when you deploy a Spin application that references a "default" SQLite database in it's component manifest.
 Multiple components in the same Spin application can be given access to the default database like so:

 ```toml
 # c1 does not have access to the default database